 Master Your Race Starts in F1 22 – How To Get The Perfect Start

-The formation lap and race starts have been reworked for F1 22.
-This year they are as important as ever to a good race.
+The formation lap and race starts have been reworked for F1 22 with race starts being much harder in this year's game.
 This guide runs through the best F1 22 race start tips for mastering your race start.

 Can you manually control race starts in F1 22?

 In F1 22, you get more control than ever over your race start.
 You can drive the entire formation lap and manually line yourself up on the start grid.
 From there you can manually control every part of your race start.